Jana-Marie/Enlightened-Otter/README.md

 		- [x] write code
 		- [ ] Test that
 - [ ] Fix the HRTIM FLT1 line
+- [ ] make the code more Timer/Interrupt based
+- [ ] get rid of global variables
 - [ ] HW
 	-  See HW/README.md
 - [ ] find MPP